Is fiberglass good for a helmet?

 Operating time

 Nothing is eternal.
-During operation, the shell of the helmet is affected by many external factors such as temperature, UV radiation, moisture.
-This makes the material from which the shell is made is subject to gradual degradation decreasing its original parameters.
-In this respect, carbon fiber is much more resistant to ?aging" than its glass counterpart.
+During operation, the shell of the helmet is affected by many external factors such as temperature, UV radiation, and moisture.
+This makes the material from which the shell is made subject to gradual degradation, decreasing its original parameters.
+In this respect, carbon fiber is much more resistant to "aging" than its glass counterpart.
 NAVCOMM recommends, depending on the intensity of use, to replace the fiberglass helmets every 3 to 5 years, and carbon fiber at the latest after 7 years.

 Price